-I just bought a MacBook and have done some research on which model is best for me.
-In this article I will explain why the 14-inch MacBook Pro M1 (2021) is a better purchase than the latest 13.3-inch MacBook Air M2 (2022).
+Recently, I purchased a MacBook and conducted research to determine the best model for my needs.
+In this article, I’ll explain why the 14-inch MacBook Pro M1 (2021) is a better choice than the latest 13.3-inch MacBook Air M2 (2022).

 Advantages of the MacBook Air M2 over the 14″ Pro M1

-It also has longer battery life for general use (email, web browsing, watching videos etc), you could probably get 2 more hours on them on light use.
-But the M1 Pro is still very capable in that regard, I can generally get 9 to 10 hours on a full charge (mostly blogging, watching youtube, but also doing a little image and video editing).
+It also boasts a longer battery life for general use (email, web browsing, watching videos, etc.), offering about 2 more hours on light usage.
+However, the M1 Pro remains a strong contender, providing 9 to 10 hours on a full charge, even when blogging, watching YouTube, or editing images and videos.

-The M2 Air also offers ever so slightly faster web browsing experience and better single core performance on the newer M2 processor.
+The M2 Air also delivers a marginally faster web browsing experience and improved single-core performance with its newer M2 processor.

-As the laptop is thinner, the wrist support dig into your wrist less and so it feels more comfortable for typing than the slightly thicker M1 Pro.
+As the laptop is thinner, the wrist support is more comfortable for typing on the M2 Air compared to the slightly thicker M1 Pro.

 Why the 14″ MacBook Pro is Better than the Air M2?

-If you really want to get the M2 Air, I’d recommend upgrading to 512GB Storage with 16GB RAM for better performance and future-proof.
-The base model uses a single 256GB SSD which only offers half the writing speed as the 512GB upgrade (it’s still very fast for ordinary users).
-But all the upgrades put you only $250 away from the Pro model which gives you all these additional benefits listed below!
+If you’re considering the M2 Air, I recommend upgrading to 512GB Storage with 16GB RAM for enhanced performance and future-proofing.
+The base model features a single 256GB SSD with half the writing speed of the 512GB upgrade (still very fast for ordinary users).
+However, these upgrades only leave you $250 away from the Pro model, which offers numerous additional benefits listed below!

-The base model of the Macbook Pro 14″ uses the M1 processor, has 16GB of RAM and 512GB of storage.
-Tests online found the M1 Pro is faster than the Dell XPS13 9310 when running Windows on Parallel (virtual machine)!
+The base model of the 14-inch MacBook Pro uses the M1 processor, has 16GB of RAM, and 512GB of storage.
+Online tests have shown that the M1 Pro outperforms the Dell XPS13 9310 when running Windows on Parallel (virtual machine)!

-First of all, the 14-inch Pro offers much superior performance on multi-core tasks, video editing, photo editing and gaming in general.
-It has a cooling fan built-in which should sustain top performance longer for extensive tasks, and the fan is almost silent.
-The M2 Air is fanless, and it does get warmer than the Pro when running processing intensive tasks.
-Performance can therefore be limited due to overheating and thermal throttling.
+Firstly, the 14-inch Pro delivers superior performance for multi-core tasks, video editing, photo editing, and gaming.
+It has a built-in cooling fan that maintains peak performance for extended tasks, and the fan is virtually silent.
+The M2 Air is fanless and tends to get warmer when running processor-intensive tasks, potentially limiting performance due to overheating and thermal throttling.

-The 14″ Pro has a bigger, brighter and smoother mini-LED screen with up to 120FPS refresh rate and much better HDR content performance.
-The Air is still using IPS LCD display and only runs 60FPS.
+The 14″ Pro features a larger, brighter, and smoother mini-LED screen with up to a 120FPS refresh rate and significantly better HDR content performance.
+In contrast, the Air uses an IPS LCD display and runs at 60FPS.

-There are more ports on the 14-inch Pro (extra USB port, SD card reader, headphone port and HDMI output), it can potentially save you $30-50 on a dongle if you ever need these connectors.
+Additionally, the 14-inch Pro includes more ports (extra USB port, SD card reader, headphone port, and HDMI output), potentially saving you $30-50 on a dongle if you require these connectors.

-Finally it allows multiple external monitors without additional hardware, the M2 Air only supports one single external monitor.
+Finally, the Pro supports multiple external monitors without additional hardware, while the M2 Air only accommodates a single external monitor.

 Where to Buy?